antmihlin/antmihlin/README.md

 ## Love coding and learning

 Front end world is so huge and changing every minute.
 Any technology can be **learned when it's needed**.
 I can't know everything.
-Therefore I am not interested in the interviews of a kind "we will find the spot to reject you because you didn't work with this function/library".
+Therefore I am constantly learning.